giwrgostst/giwrgostst/README.md

 # ✋🏻 I'm George - David Tsitlaouri

 🎓 4th-year undergraduate student in Computer Science and Telecommunications at the University of Thessaly (DIT / UTH), Greece.
-📌 Specialization: Data Management and Artificial Intelligence
+📌 Specialization: Cybersecurity, Artificial Intelligence and Data Management
 🔬 Member of the Research Laboratory of Computer Architecture, Compilers and Systems Security.

 🌊 [My Website](https://skyrianos.com)